 Do All Carriers Offer A Car Insurance Grace Period?

-In short, no, but many have car insurance grace periods to remain competitive.
-Some companies may also allow a specific number of late payments before enforcing stricter regulations – such as if you’re late on your payments three months in a row.
+In short, no, but many have car insurance grace periods to remain competitive, so it's important to talk to an insurance agent about plan details.
+Some companies may even also allow a specific number of late payments before enforcing stricter regulations – such as if you’re late on your payments three months in a row.

 Other companies may charge a late fee or set a higher premium the next time you renew your auto insurance.